Equinor Logo

 Statoil Logo 2009

-The updated Statoil logo introduced a bold and unconventional approach, especially for a company in the oil and gas sector.
+The updated Statoil logo took a bold, unconventional approach, especially for a company in the oil and gas sector.
 Replacing traditional industry symbolism, the new emblem features a vivid fuchsia-colored geometric figure resembling a blooming flower.
 The petal-like shapes are arranged to convey lightness and dimensionality, giving the symbol a sense of motion and evolution.

 The color palette is distinctive shades of fuchsia and pink, creating a vibrant, modern image that contrasts sharply with the typically reserved aesthetics of the energy industry.
-Below the emblem, the brand name is presented in a restrained black tone, set in a soft typeface with smooth, clean curves.
+Below the emblem, the brand name is presented in a restrained black typeface with smooth, clean curves.

 The result is a logo that balances professionalism with openness, reflecting the company’s desire to evolve, embrace change, and pursue bold, forward-thinking decisions.